 Freedom of the press, expressly referred to in the US First Amendment, is confirmed for the United Kingdom in the proceedings of the trial of the Seven Bishops.
 The transcript contains much debate over the publishing of the petition in Middlesex (the county around London) and it being distributed nationwide by means of the printing press.
 Whereas the Crown—in a typical attempt at denial of constitutional rights by scope-narrowing—claimed that the Bishops only had a right to present their petition in Parliament or to the King in person, it was found by the highest court in the land that the right did extend to the freedom to publish their petition widely.

 It is also abundantly clear that any abridgement of the freedom of the press regarding the right to petition would result in unlawful restraint of the right to petition.
-This must be considered today to extend to electronic communications, which for a growing majority of people forms the primary means of expression.
+This must be considered today to extend to electronic communications, which for a growing majority of people form the primary means of expression.
 It is therefore implied that Parliament may constitutionally make no law abridging the freedom of the press and the freedom of social media, etc., insofar as such restrains the right to petition.

 The right of the press has, however, never extended to slanderous news that may cause discord.
 Article 34, “Of slanderous Reports”, of the 1275 First Statute of Westminster did, for example, provide, on the pain of imprisonment,